 Dan also handles intellectual property matters across traditional business, new media and entertainment sectors and represents clients in all forms of intellectual property negotiations, and occasionally, dispute resolution, including patent, copyright and trademark infringement actions, as well as complex computer system litigation.
 He uses intellectual property law, contracting practices and dispute resolution techniques to help clients - creators and users, buyers and sellers, licensors and licensees - to protect and grow their businesses.

-Active in the community, Dan serves as an adjunct faculty member at Case Western Reserve University School of Law and Cleveland-Marshall College of Law, where he teaches courses on Internet business, intellectual property and information technology.
-In 2016 Dan was appointed to the Government Affairs Council of the Greater Cleveland Partnership for a 2-year term.
-Dan also published an article on the Defend Trade Secrets Act of 2016 in Intellectual Property Magazine.
-He is a board member of the Greater Cleveland Film Commission and NEOSA (né the Northeast Ohio Software Association), a member of the Cleveland Metropolitan, Ohio and American Bar Associations, and a graduate of Leadership Cleveland.
-In addition, Dan is the author of “Supreme Court Upholds ‘First Sale’ Doctrine in Importation of Textbooks,” Impact IP, an Intellectual Property Law Newsletter, March 2013.
+Active in the community, Dan has served as an adjunct faculty member at Case Western Reserve University School of Law and Cleveland Marshall College of Law, teaching courses on intellectual property, information technology and cyberlaw.
+In 2018 Dan was reappointed to the Government Affairs Council of the Greater Cleveland Partnership for a second term.
+He is a current board member of OHTec (né NEOSA, the Northeast Ohio Software Association), a former board chair of the Greater Cleveland Film Commission and a member of the Cleveland Metropolitan and American Bar Associations, and a graduate of Leadership Cleveland.

 - American Bar Association, Science and Technology and Patent, Copyright and Trademark Law Section